Information for First-Year Students

 First-year students interested in economics usually take Statistics 210 Introductory Statistics for the Social Sciences and follow that with Economics 281 Introduction to Applied Econometrics.
 Students who are particularly strong in mathematics or statistics should talk to an economics adviser about finding the right level of statistics.

 Most 300-level economics classes use algebra, graphical analysis, and derivatives.
-The minimum math requirement for economics is Mathematics 220 Differential Calculus of One Variable Functions.
-You will have no problem completing the major with just Mathematics 220; however, some upper-level economics classes require more advanced mathematical tools, and we recommend that you take as much math as you are comfortable taking.
+The minimum math requirement for economics is Mathematics 220-1 Single-Variable Differential Calculus.
+You will have no problem completing the major with just Mathematics 220-1; however, some upper-level economics classes require more advanced mathematical tools, and we recommend that you take as much math as you are comfortable taking.
 Many economics students double-major in mathematics.
-Math classes of particular interest are Mathematics 224 Integral Calculus of One Variable Functions, 230 Differential Calculus of Multivariable Functions, 240 Linear Algebra, 300 Foundations of Higher Mathematics, 310 sequence Probability and Stochastic Processes, 320 sequence Real Analysis.
+Math classes of particular interest are Mathematics 220-2 Single-Variable Integral Calculus, 230-1 Multivariable Differential Calculus, 240 Linear Algebra, 300 Foundations of Higher Mathematics, 310 sequence Probability and Stochastic Processes, 320 sequence Real Analysis.

 There are many clubs and activities outside of the classroom where students can meet other students who are interested in economics.
 The Economics Department organizes public lectures that will be of interest to undergraduate students.